psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Authorization server's metadata

-`grant_id_supported`
+`grant_management_actions_supported`
 OPTIONAL.
-Boolean value specifying whether the authorization server supports grant_id issuance as defined in this specification, with true indicating support.
-If omitted, the default value is false.
+JSON array containing a list of Grant Management actions which are supported.
+If omitted, the default value is no supported actions.

 `grant_management_endpoint`
 OPTIONAL.
-URL of the authorization server's Grant Management Endpoint.
+URL of the authorization server's Grant Management Administration Endpoint.

-`grant_management_supported`
-OPTIONAL.
-Boolean value specifying whether the authorization server supports Grant Management as defined in this specification, with true indicating support.
-If omitted, the default value is false.

 ## API authorization